HOW DO WE ASSESS CREATIVE GRANT APPLICATIONS?

 ● Are there references and do they check out?

-8) Once the awards have been determined, all applicants are contacted with the results of their application and any feedback there may be from the members of the Art Committee.
+6) Once the grant awards have been determined, all applicants are contacted with the results of their application and any feedback there may be from the members of the Art Committee.
 ArtCom approaches unsuccessful applicants to see how AB can still enable the project.

 The Creative Grant Team is made up of members of ArtCom: